 I’m struggling in class.
 Are there resources available for me?

 As a Bradley student, you are eligible for up to three hours of free one-on-one tutoring in select courses per week.
 To learn more, visit the Academic Success Center website or call them at (309) 677-2416.

 I need assistance with my writing skills.
 Is there someone who can help me?

 The Writing Center is a free resource for all Bradley students.
 You can email, call or visit them in the 3rd floor of the library.

 Where do I need to go to find an internship?

 The Smith Career Center provides numerous services that help to connect students to professionals in their selected career field.
 Approximately 85% of Bradley students take advantage of internship opportunities, and the Smith Career Center will work with you to help translate skills learned in the classroom into professional development.
 Please visit the Smith Career Center to learn more about their internship programs.

 How do I know what the requirements for my major are?

 Major and minor requirements can be accessed using the online undergraduate catalog or you can review your uAchieve, which is a tab available in your Webster account.
 This tab will allow you to review all major, minor and University requirements.
 Within your uAchieve audit, you may also unofficially change your major to see if and where certain classes transfer from one major to the next.
-If you have general questions please stop by Heitz Hall 100 and we would be happy to assist you.

 If your question was not answered above, feel free to call or email our office at (309) 677-2420 / firstname.lastname@example.org.